Carlos Maslatón

 Since 2021, he has been part of La Libertad Avanza.
 He briefly intended to run for president in the 2023 elections.

 Early life

 Maslatón was born on 19 December 1958 in Buenos Aires to a family of Syrian Jews active in the textile business.
+All his grandparents came from Damascus, except for his paternal grandmother, who was from İzmir.
 He studied at the University of Buenos Aires Faculty of Law, where he became politically active.